plcrodrigues/plcrodrigues.github.io/_pages/research.md

 <h1 style="margin-bottom:0.5em"><img src="/images/picto_research.svg" width="60px" style="margin-right:15px">Research</h1>

-In this page, I summarize some of the research topics that I've investigated up to today.
+In this page, I summarize some of the research topics that I've investigated during my career.
 You can also check the <a href="/publications/" style="color:#00b050; font-weight:bold;">publications</a> page for a full list of my published papers.
 Please feel free to contact me if you would like to discuss further some of these research topics.

 <div>
 <h2>Simulation-based inference